-Certificate of Specialization in International Studies with a concentration Homeland Security
+Certificate in Homeland Security

 This certificate program is offered to currently enrolled Josef Korbel School of International Studies' Master's or PhD students.
 The Homeland Security Certificate Program is a professional certification program focused on preparing participants to step directly into career opportunities in the local, state, and national homeland security profession.